collinalexbell/HackMatrix/readme.md

 # HackMatrix

 *WARNING* this project is a bit of a mess right now.
 I merged a vibe coded migration to Wayland that I will need to heavily refactor.
 Checkout revision  39d3d3 if you want the X11 version.
 If you want to try the wayland version, `./launch` after building with `make matrix`.
 Also ctrl+f the readme for "submodule" (you will need this or make will fail).
+I've tried to update the dependency list with Wayland deps, but some may be missing.
+Also X11 deps will need to be installed until I get that code factored out.

 <img src="images/header_img.png" width="800">